-- (i) The proposed severed/retained lot size is less than approximately 1 hectare (2.5 acres); or - (ii) The proposed severed/retained lot is within an area of known poor water quality or quantity; or - (iii) The proposed severed/retained lot is within an area serviced by well and septic where the density of surrounding lots (within 400 metres) is more than 1 dwelling per hectare; or - (iv) The proposed use of the lot is industrial or commercial.
+- i.
+The proposed severed/retained lot size is less than approximately 1 hectare (2.5 acres); or - ii.
+The proposed severed/retained lot is within an area of known poor water quality or quantity; or - iii.
+The proposed severed/retained lot is within an area serviced by well and septic where the density of surrounding lots (within 200 metres) is higher than 1 dwelling per hectare; or - iv.
+The proposed use of the lot is industrial or commercial.